NbTiN Nanowire Resonators for Spin-Photon Coupling on Solid Neon: neon and electron deposition

 \section{neon and electron deposition}

 We deposited neon at $25\,\mathrm{K}$.
 Based on the resonance frequency shifts of Resonator~1 and Resonator~2, measured at $10\,\mathrm{mK}$ as $-0.94\%$ and $-0.86\%$, respectively, we estimated that the neon thicknesses in the regions of Resonator~1 and Resonator~2 are $160\,\mathrm{nm}$ and $270\,\mathrm{nm}$ at most, respectively (see Appendix~\ref{sec:neon_electron_sim}).
 From the volume of neon gas recovered after warming up, we estimated that the total amount of neon deposited in the experimental cell was $0.2\,\mathrm{mol}$.
 If we assume that the neon was deposited uniformly from the bottom of the experimental cell (surface area = $14\,\mathrm{cm}^2$), the expected neon thickness would be $1\,\mathrm{mm}$.
 This estimate is inconsistent with the resonance frequency shifts, suggesting that neon is primarily deposited on the walls of the experimental cell and capillary lines.
+This spread of neon to these surfaces may occur due to triple point wetting during the passage through the triple point when depositing solid neon~\cite{leiderer2025surface,migone1986triple}.
 Aside from the thickness estimation, we also found that compared to the bare resonator, \(Q_\mathrm{int}\) measured at $10\,\mathrm{mK}$ and at low photon number is increased with the presence of neon (Appendix~\ref{Power_Qint}).
 This must be attributed to the fact that the higher dielectric constant of neon reducing the participation ratio in the region where the TLS exists.

 After depositing neon, we proceeded with electron deposition by sending a voltage pulse to a filament placed in the vacuum cell.
 Figure~\ref{fig:e_deposition}(a) shows the resonance frequency shifts measured at $3.4\,\mathrm{K}$ by increasing the height of the voltage pulse (duration \(\approx 3\,\text{s}\)) applied to the filament.
 As shown in Fig.~\ref{fig:e_deposition}(b), the resonance frequency decreases with increasing electron number, while no change is observed in $Q_\mathrm{int}$, as shown in Fig.~\ref{fig:e_deposition}(c).
 The maximum measured frequency shift was $-0.9\%$.